The Factory x Groove Theatre presents

 Join The Factory’s community of donors and theatre-lovers today and see your gift in action – on stage.
 Your support comes with exciting benefits including behind-the-scenes access!

-Making a donation to The Factory Arts Project helps give a voice to those that have been historically under-resourced, produce art locally that has community-wide impact, and provide theatrical experiences that inspire empathy and demand conversation.
+Making a donation to Groove/Factory helps give a voice to those that have been historically under-resourced, produce art locally that has community-wide impact, and provide theatrical experiences that inspire empathy and demand conversation.

 If you believe in our mission, make a gift today and join a group of committed donors who believe in the transformative power of theatre.